 - Have a quick reminder of what your network looks like.

-- Can see the health status over the devices being shown.
+- Can see the health status of the devices being shown.

 - Can filter container and device alarms and quickly jump to the container or device to see more detail.

 The Network Diagram panel lets you upload your own network diagram to MPA with network devices and containers arranged to your preferences.